Contact: Norita Taylor, firstname.lastname@example.org

 For Immediate Release

-The Owner-Operator Independent Drivers Association is a trade association representing the interests of small-business trucking professionals and professional truck drivers.
-The Association currently has more than 150,000 members in the United States and Canada.
-OOIDA was established in 1973 and is headquartered in the greater Kansas City, Missouri area.
+The Owner-Operator Independent Drivers Association is the largest national trade association representing the interests of small-business trucking professionals and professional truck drivers.
+The Association currently has more than 150,000 members nationwide.
+OOIDA was established in 1973 and is headquartered in the Greater Kansas City, Mo., area.